What Do We Know About the COVID-19 Omicron Variant?

 Where can I get a COVID-19 vaccine booster shot?

-Florida Medical Clinic doctors encourage you to receive a vaccine booster if you are eligible under CDC guidelines.
+Florida Medical Clinic Orlando Health doctors encourage you to receive a vaccine booster if you are eligible under CDC guidelines.
 Our facilities don’t offer COVID-19 vaccines at this time, so we recommend you book an appointment at:

 You don’t need a doctor’s order to receive the vaccine booster at CVS, Walgreens, or Walmart.
 However, you may be asked about your health status during the scheduling process.
 You’ll also be asked about the date of your second vaccine dose.

 Talk to your doctor if you still have questions about the booster or are wondering if you’re eligible.
-You can also visit the CDC website or sign up for the Florida Medical Clinic newsletter for more information about COVID-19.
+You can also visit the CDC website or sign up for the Florida Medical Clinic Orlando Health newsletter for more information about COVID-19.

 Disclaimer: This blog is not intended to substitute professional medical advice.
 Always talk with your doctor before starting or stopping medications or treatments.